Enumerating two permutation classes by the number of cycles

 \begin{proof}[Proof of Theorem \ref{thm 312 4321}]

-Let $a_n(k)$ be the number of permutations in $\S_n(312, 4321)$ comprised of $k$ cycles.
-Since the theorem is equivalent to the functional equation is is enough to show that for $n\geq 4$, we have the recurrence since this recurrence together with the initial conditions gives us the functional equation.
-Reconsider the bijection $\varphi$.
-The four parts of the bijection can be rewritten in terms of the cycle notation.
+Since the theorem is equivalent to is is enough to show that for $n\geq 4$, we have the recurrence since this recurrence together with the initial conditions gives us the functional equation.
+By Lemmas~\ref{lem where n is} and \ref{lem where n-1}, the set $\S_{n}(312,4321)$ can be partitioned in four subsets.
+By Lemmas~\ref{lem 312 n}, \ref{lem 312 n-1}, \ref{lem pt3}, and \ref{lem pt4}, $a_n(k)$ satisfies the above recurrence. \end{proof}